idexus/Sharp.UI/README.md

 # Hot Reload

-[HotReloadTest](https://github.com/idexus/HotReloadTest) is a test project of working with the __Sharp.UI__ library using Visual Studio Code and [Reloadify3000](https://github.com/Clancey/Reloadify3000) library with [vscode-comet](https://github.com/Clancey/vscode-comet) plugin.
+[HotReloadTest](https://github.com/idexus/HotReloadTest) is a test project of working with the __Sharp.UI__ library
+- using Visual Studio 2022 for Windows
+- using Visual Studio Code and [Reloadify3000](https://github.com/Clancey/Reloadify3000) library with [vscode-comet](https://github.com/Clancey/vscode-comet) plugin.

 This is an alpha version.